New China rules for botched IPOs spooking underwriters

 The rules, which went into effect on Jan.
 1, do not offer any clarity on how much the banks would be liable for and how much evidence would be necessary before a sponsor would have to make a payment, the sources said.

-“Taking it at face value, there are some serious concerns,” said an investment banker who declined to be identified as he was not authorized to discuss regulatory issues.
+“Taking it at face value, there are some serious concerns,” said an investment banker who declined to be identified as he was not authorised to discuss regulatory issues.

 “If this is indeed what the regulators are intending to do, it’ll change the risk-reward analysis for doing any sort of underwriting in China.
 It would also make China very different from any other jurisdictions.”